 The “Germans” need to take more CVPs than the “Russians” and have enough on Board 8 to exert 20 unmodified FP at the end of 10 turns.

-- This is a fair good German team, 7 leaders totaling -5 Leader mods.
+- This is a good German management team, 7 leaders totaling -5 Leader mods.

 - The Poles have numerical superiority : 27 squads vs German’s 15 (balanced off by half the team having bad ELR).
 We have a force that will happily swap bodies in CC.